Schedules Hours and Overtime

 Employees whose positions are covered by collective bargaining agreements will be compensated for overtime work in accordance with the respective agreement.
 Employees (including those on non-status appointments) whose positions are not specifically exempted from compensation for overtime hours worked and whose wages, hours and working conditions are not governed by collective bargaining agreements will be compensated for overtime as follows:

-1. On a daily basis an employee must actually work a full daily schedule (7 1/2 or 8 hours) to be eligible for overtime compensation for work beyond the daily schedule.
+• On a daily basis an employee must actually work a full daily schedule (7 1/2 or 8 hours) to be eligible for overtime compensation for work beyond the daily schedule.
 Paid benefits time does not count as hours of work toward accumulation of overtime on a daily basis.
 An employee who was paid benefits for a part of a regular day will be paid straight time for hours worked beyond the daily schedule until such time worked equals the full daily schedule (7 1/2 or 8 hours) after which overtime at time and one-half shall be the compensation rate.
+The only exception to this rule is in call-back situations as outlined in Collective Bargaining Agreements.
+Employees that are working under Flextime arrangements are not permitted to be paid daily overtime.

-2. For work performed on the sixth or seventh day, however, time paid for benefits used shall count as hours of work toward accumulation of overtime in any workweek if such time is in the employee's regular work schedule.
+• For work performed on the sixth or seventh day, however, time paid for benefits used shall count as hours of work toward accumulation of overtime in any workweek if such time is in the employee's regular work schedule.
 Example: An employee who has been in pay status for the total regularly scheduled workweek will be eligible for overtime compensation if required to work on the sixth or seventh day.
+Employees that are working under Flextime arrangements are not permitted to be paid overtime for work performed on the sixth or seventh day if this is part of their documented standard schedule.

-3. An employee who is not in pay status for a part of the workweek is not eligible for sixth or seventh day overtime compensation until actually having worked the full weekly schedule, 37V2 or 40 hours, exclusive of overtime worked.
+• An employee who is not in pay status or using benefit time for a part of the workweek is not eligible for sixth or seventh day overtime compensation until actually having worked the full weekly schedule, 37.5 or 40 hours, exclusive of overtime worked.
+In these situations, once an employee has worked their full weekly schedule, the benefit time will be returned before overtime pay would be authorized.

 Criteria as defined in the U.S. Fair Labor Standards Act shall be used in determining when a position may be exempted from overtime compensation.
 Exemption of positions from the requirements of compensation for overtime work are by submission of a request to Human Resource Services by the Department Head.
 Employees in positions so exempted are not eligible for either overtime pay or compensatory time off when operational requirements necessitate work in excess of the normal schedule.
 All Civil Service positions not specifically approved for exemption from overtime compensation are referred to as non-exempt.
 Employing department heads may request rescission of exemptions from overtime compensation.
 In addition, the exemption will be rescinded when either (a) changes in job content result in a failure to meet FLSA requirements, or (b) the FLSA requirements are revised to exclude a previously exempt position.
 No overtime will be worked except with the expressed request and approval of the employee's supervisor.

-Compensatory time is earned at time-and-one-half of the number of overtime hours actually worked by the employee and may be "banked" indefinitely up to a limit of fifteen working days (112.5 hours for 37.5-hour week employees, and 120 hours for forty-hour week employees).
-Should the employee work additional overtime hours after reaching the accumulation limit, they will be paid in cash for all subsequent overtime hours.
+Compensatory time is earned at time-and-one-half of the number of overtime hours actually worked by the employee and may be "banked" indefinitely up to a limit of 120 hours.
+Should the employee work additional overtime hours after reaching the accumulation limit, they will be paid overtime for subsequent hours.

-Accrual of compensatory time off must be mutually agreed upon by both the employee and supervisor-it may not be forced upon the employee, and the supervisor may elect to pay for the overtime in cash.
+Accrual of compensatory time off must be mutually agreed upon by both the employee and supervisor-it may not be forced upon the employee, and the supervisor may elect to pay for the overtime.

 Employees who have accumulated compensatory time are to be allowed maximum flexibility in its use, and supervisors may refuse the employee's request only when the proposed time off would be unduly disruptive to the particular operation.
 Employees are requested to use accrued compensatory time at their earliest convenience.